leason/eason.blog/content/posts/2020/04/unit-test-quality/index.md

 ## Next Steps
 The biggest challenge is actually getting the Assert to Invoke stat.
 Most unit testing frameworks are not exposing these numbers yet.
 In order to do this analysis I had to write some creative regex searches (I know, I know).
 Some languages work better for that than others.
 I'd love to see jUnit and PyTest actually gather these stats so we can be more accurate.
 I'm also interested in writing a SonarQube plugin that could track and put quality gates in place for Assert to Invoke.
 If someone wants to team up to do that, let me know.

+** *Trivia fun: This phrase comes from [Juvenal's Satires](https://en.wikipedia.org/wiki/Quis_custodiet_ipsos_custodes%3F) written in the 2nd century.
+He posed the question, "Quis custodiet ipsos custodes" or "Who will guard the guards themselves?"*